Eugene-Gwebu/battleship-pp3-2/README.md

 * At each turn the player will be informed about the outcome of the choices made in the game.
 * If a player places an invalid input, the game will let them know that it's not valid, and ask them to try again.
 * They will also be informed if they've added an input that they've previously written, and be asked to place a new one.
-* When the player misses a shot, they will receive a message to let them know, and the area where they missed will be marked with a minus symbol (-).
+* When the player misses a shot, they will receive a message to let them know, and the area where they missed will be marked with a.
+"O".
-* When a player makes a successful hit, they will receive a message, and that area will be marked with an X.
+* When a player makes a successful hit, they will receive a message, and that area will be marked with an "X".
-* When a ship is sunk, they will receive the message "You sank all 5 battleships!".
+* When all ships are sunk, they will receive the message"Well Done!
+You've sunk your opponent's battleships.
+You Win!".

 ## Testing